skylect-dev/SCDPlayer/README.md

 ## Installation

 **Download & Run (Recommended):**
-1. Get the latest version from [Releases](https://github.com/skylect-dev/SCDPlayer/releases)
+1. Get the latest version from [Releases](https://github.com/skylect-dev/SCDToolkit/releases)
-2. Extract `SCDPlayer-vX.X.X.zip`
+2. Extract `SCDToolkit-vX.X.X.zip`
-3. Run `SCDPlayer.exe`
+3. Run `SCDToolkit.exe`

 Everything needed is included - no additional setup required.

 **Note for SCD Conversion:**
 - Converting files **to** SCD format requires .NET Desktop Runtime (5.0 or higher)
-- SCDPlayer will automatically prompt to install it when needed (one-time setup)
+- SCDToolkit will automatically prompt to install it when needed (one-time setup)
 - Recommended: [.NET 8.0 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) (current LTS)
 - All other features work without .NET

 ## Quick Start

-1. Launch SCDPlayer
+1. Launch SCDToolkit
 2. Click "Add Folder" to add your music folders
 3. Double-click any file to play
 4. Use the search box to find specific tracks